JelleKUL/SessionAlignment/README.md

 ## Main Use
 The main goal of this package is to align the XR device and it's recorded to reference data like point clouds or BIM models.

+## workflow
+1. Gather all the data (read the files and convert them to session objects)
+1. Make a sub selection to get only the relevant reference data
+1. Compare images to find matches and calculate the transformation
+1. Compare Meshes/ point clouds and calculate the transformation
+1. Pick the final transformation

 ## Inputs

 ### Input data